smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 	 	<description> The service has just been unpublished with the module and is no longer accessible</description>
 	 </element>
 	 <element name = "ACTIVATED">
 	 	<description> The service is activated as the primary service of this type.
-All request dealing with this service type will be handled by this service.</description>
+All requests dealing with this service type will be handled by this service.</description>
 	 </element>
 	 <element name = "DEACTIVATED">
 	 	<description> The service has been deactivated as the primary service of its type</description>
 	 </element>
 	 <element name = "MANIFEST_UPDATE">
-	 	<description> The service has updated it's manifest.
+	 	<description> The service has updated its manifest.
 This could imply updated capabilities</description>
 	 </element>
 </enum>